 Habitat restoration and improved quality is the result of decades of prescribed burning.
-Currently, a majority of the MZ's are burned during dormant season.
-A Fuel Management Plan was developed in 2018 to aid in converting the MZ's to growing season burns.
+Currently, a majority of the MZs are burned during dormant season.
+A Fuel Management Plan was developed in 2018 to aid in converting the MZs to growing season burns.
 Evaluation of the existing fire type communities is a continual process.
 As prescribed burning continues at the park, community proportions may be adjusted.

-Objective A: Maintain 3,702.49 acres within the optimum fire return interval.
+Objective A: Maintain 4872.15 acres within the optimum fire return interval.

-- Action 1 Develop/update annual burn plan using the Natural Resources Tracking System (NRTS), or equivalent.
-Achieve 100% of annual burn plan as established in NRTS. - Action 2 Conduct prescribed fire on 664 1656 acres annually. - Action 3 Safely apply fire to backlogged or no-burn-history zones.
-After initial fire, these management zones will be added to the annual burn plan in NRTS. - Action 4 Maintain fire lines and firebreaks necessary to safely apply prescribed fire for habitat restoration and improved quality.
+Action 1 Develop/update annual burn plan using the Natural Resources Tracking System (NRTS), or equivalent.
+Achieve 100% of annual burn plan as established in NRTS.
+Action 2 Conduct prescribed fire on 664 - 1656 acres annually.
+Action 3 Safely apply fire to backlogged or no-burn-history zones.
+After initial fire, these zones will be added to annual burn plan in NRTS.
+Action 4 Maintain fire lines and firebreaks necessary to safely apply prescribed fire for habitat restoration and improved quality.

-After fuel management and initial fire, these MZ's should be included in annual burn plan.
+After fuel management and initial fire, these zones should be included in annual burn plan.
 Acreage totaling 227.17 (BP-BB, BP-E3, BP-E4, BP-E5, BP-GG, BP-J).